Fund and Distribute Port Infrastructure Grants Equitably

 AGLPA Position

-Great Lakes ports support continued annual funding for the Port Infrastructure Development program and urge Congress to include $300 million in the FY2025 Transportation and Housing and Urban Development Appropriations Bill.
+Great Lakes ports support continued annual funding for the Port Infrastructure Development program and urge Congress to include $300 million in the FY2025 and $300 million FY2026 Transportation and Housing and Urban Development Appropriations bills.

 Additional Background

-In 2010, Congress authorized a Port Infrastructure Development Program (PIDP) to be administered by the U.S. Maritime Administration.
+In 2010, Congress authorized a PIDP to be administered by the U.S. Maritime Administration.
 While the program remained unfunded for many years, Congress provided first-year funding at $293 million in the FY2019 Consolidated Appropriations Act.
 In subsequent years, annual appropriations have varied from $120 million to $234 million.
-On top of this funding baseline, between FY2022-26 the Infrastructure Investment and Jobs Act (IIJA) provides advanced appropriations of $2.25 billion for the program or roughly $450 million/year.
+On top of this funding baseline, between FY2022-26 the Infrastructure Investment and Jobs Act (IIJA) provides advanced appropriations of $2.25 billion for the program or roughly $450 million per year.

-In its first five rounds of grant making (2019-2023) the Maritime Administration awarded PIDP grants to ten Great Lakes ports as follows:
+In its first six rounds of grant making (2019-2024) the Maritime Administration awarded PIDP grants to ten Great Lakes ports as follows:

 2019